TKEMPEGOWDA/Thejas.Kempegowda.github.io/README.md

 - Drafted comprehensive documents to assist colleagues and newcomers in understanding deployment processes across 5 diverse environments and setting up build pipelines, which contributed to a 20% reduction in onboarding time for new team members.
 - Delivered reusable services and user interfaces and conducted unit testing, resulting in a 20% reduction in development time.

+# 📕 Education
+Master of Science - Computer Engineering
+Aug 2023 - May 2025

 # Academic Projects
 ## Custom Image Processing
 [Repository](https://github.com/TKEMPEGOWDA/Custom-Image-Processing)